Lux-AI-Challenge/Lux-Design-S1/README.md

 Competition Leaderboard: Not yet released

 The visualizer for the competition is at https://2021vis.lux-ai.org/.
 To get a local copy of the visualizer, see https://github.com/Lux-AI-Challenge/LuxViewer2021.
-You may also use the embedded visualizer on the Kaggle competition page.
+You may also use the embedded visualizer on the Kaggle competition page or in jupyter notebooks.

 ![](./assets/game_replay.gif)